FIRST® – WCPA

 Compliance with the Pennsylvania Child Protection Services Law, including tracking clearances of adults, is the responsibility of each individual team and their School or Organization.

-Starting in 2026-2027 season, all coaches will need to upload their Pennsylvania Child Protection Services documents to FIRST in order to be able to be listed with the team.
+Starting in 2026-2027 season, all coaches/mentors will need to upload their Pennsylvania Child Protection Services documents to FIRST in order to be able to be listed with the team.